getify/You-Dont-Know-JS/scope-closures/ch7.md

 Again remember, even if we were using asynchrony in this program, such as passing these `fn()` functions into `setTimeout(..)` or some event handler subscription, the same principle of closure would apply.

-There's another little quirk or trick that JS gives us with block-declared variables in `for`-loop headers:
+There's another little quirk or trick that JS gives us with block-declared variables in `for`-loop headers.
+Recall "Loops" in Chapter 7, which illustrated how a `let` declaration in a `for` loop actually creates not just one variable for the loop, but creates a new variable for *each iteration* of the loop.
+That's exactly what we need for our closures!

+Consider:

 ```js
 var fns = [];